Our Exciting Collection

 Bell UH-1H Iroquois (Huey)

-Arriving at the Museum in July 2014, the Huey is currently on display in the Museum's Vietnam Heritage display between the South and North Wings.
+Arriving at the museum in July 2014, the Huey is currently on display near the entrance of the Aviation Heritage Museum located in the southern hanger.

 Our Mk20 Canberra was built at Fisherman's Bend, Victoria and saw active military duty in Malaya with No. 2 Squadron and was deployed to Vietnam on April 19th 1967.